Triton-Robotics/TR-mbed/util/communications/comDocumentation.md

 - Facilitates Computer to Nucleo communication through Mbed Studio's serial monitor.
 (Great for testing)

-  - Because the "Enter" button does not do anything on the Serial Monitor, pressing '\' will act like the Enter button in our SerialComm class.
+  - Because the "Enter" button does not do anything on mbed's serial monitor, pressing '\' will act like the Enter button in our SerialComm class.

   - Prints out data as you type and only sends the data to the nucleo when you press backslash